mohsinulhaq/react-popper-tooltip/README.md

 - `initialVisible: Boolean`, defaults to `false`

-The initial visibility state of the tooltip.
+The initial visibility state of the tooltip when the hook is initialized.

 - `visible: Boolean`